skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 Time difference of 3.027164 secs
 ```

-2,260,702 predictions in just 3.02 seconds---thanks to Snowflake and orbital!
+2,260,702 predictions in just 3.02 seconds—thanks to Snowflake and orbital!

 ## Deploy model as a Snowflake view
 Duration: 5

-Now, we want to deploy our model so that others can use it.
+Next, we'll deploy our model so others can use it.
 We have a couple of options.

 One option is to write the predictions back to Snowflake as a permanent table by
 setting `temporary = FALSE` in `compute()`: